zaxos/glusterfs-ansible-role/README.md

 --------------
 Some variables that require review:
 - `glusterfs_default_bricks_dir`: Default directory for brick storage.
 Each volume will create its own subdirectory e.g. "/bricks/volume1".
 - `glusterfs_version`: GlusterFS version to be installed using CentOS Storage SIG Packages.
-Default is the currently latest available version "3.10".
-Latest stable version is "3.8".
+Latest stable version is "3.10".
 - `glusterfs_nodes`: List of nodes in GlusterFS cluster.
 By default this list is populated by the defined group in inventory (glusterfs_example_cluster in example inventory).
 - `glusterfs_volumes`: List of volumes.
 - `glusterfs_configure_firewalld`: If set to "True", firewalld will be installed and properly configured.
 Default value is "False".